 Transferring your Capital One miles can be the better option when your transferred points are worth at least one cent each.
 A second reason is when you only need a few more points to book a flight as your current loyalty account balance isn’t high enough.

-Otherwise, you can either redeem your points directly through Capital One for award travel as a travel statement credit or booking the upcoming flight on the Orbitz-powered travel portal.
+Otherwise, you can either redeem your points directly through Capital One for award travel as a travel statement credit or booking the upcoming flight or hotel on the Orbitz-powered travel portal.
 Your points are worth one cent each with both options.